-Soon after enrolling for graduate course work, and no later than the end of the second semester of study, each student pursuing a thesis must request a faculty member to chair an advisory committee.
-The committee should include at least four (4) tenured or tenure-track faculty members who are members of the Graduate Faculty at Texas A&M International.
-The committee chair, one of the four members, must be from the student's major field and one member must be from a different field.
+Soon after enrolling for graduate course work, and no later than the end of the second semester of study, each student must request a faculty member to chair an advisory committee.
+The committee should include at least four (4) tenured or tenure-track faculty members who are members of the Graduate Faculty at Texas A&M International University.
+The committee chair and one of the four members must be from the student's major field, and one member must be from a different field.

-Selection of committee members should occur after discussion between the student and the committee chair.
+Selection of the committee members should occur after discussion between the student and the committee chair.
 If the student wishes to include more than four faculty members on the committee, approval by the committee chair is required.

 Once the committee has been chosen and the designated faculty members have agreed to serve, the student must obtain their signatures on the form "Request for Service on a Graduate Advisory Committee."
-The student takes this form to the Office of Graduate Studies & Research, where it is kept as part of the student's academic records.
+The student takes this form to the Graduate School, where it is kept as part of the student's academic records.
 A copy of this form should also be submitted to the department chair.
 Students must update their committee membership if any faculty members on the committee have left the university.

 The student's advisory committee, in consultation with the student, will design a coherent and viable degree plan and a reasonable timetable for executing it.
-Upon advisement, each student will receive a copy of a checklist for graduate students and faculty advisors (see Checklist for Graduate Students) which will clarify the various stages of the student's expected progress toward the degree.
+Upon advisement, each student will receive a copy of a checklist for graduate students and faculty advisors (see Checklist for Graduate Students p.
+21) which will clarify the various stages of the student's expected progress toward the degree.

 Undergraduate stem-work or prerequisites will not be included in the degree plan.
-Students must complete all courses with a satisfactory grade (C or above) and must maintain at least a 3.00 (B) cumulative average to remain in good standing (except for the MACP Program, which allows no grades of C).
+Students must complete all courses with a satisfactory grade (C or above) and must maintain at least a 3.00 (B) cumulative average to remain in good standing.
+No more than three (3) semester credit hours with a letter grade of "C" earned at this university will be accepted as credit for a master's degree (except for the MACP Program, which allows no grades of

-The advisory committee, under the direction of the department chair, will have the responsibility for the following:
+The advisory committee, under the direction of the committee chair, will have the responsibility for the following:

-\$Counseling the student on academic matters.

-\$Evaluating the student's progress toward completion of the degree program.

-\$Preparing the comprehensive examination.

-\$Assisting with the thesis research proposal.

-\$Administering and attending the defense of the thesis.
+- Counseling the student on academic matters - Evaluating the student's progress toward completion of the degree program - Preparing the comprehensive examination - Assisting with the thesis research proposal (if student is pursuing the thesis track) - Administering and attending the defense of the thesis proposal - Assisting with the thesis research - Administering and attending the defense of the thesis of the advisory committee, who will file a report with the department chair and the Graduate School (See Leave of Absence section of this Handbook).

-All graduate students should schedule regular appointments with their committee chairs each semester.
+All graduate students should schedule regular appointments with their committee chair each semester.
 At the end of each semester, the committee chair must record that the student is making satisfactory progress toward the completion of the degree.
-Any student who temporarily or permanently drops out of a graduate program must provide a written explanation to the chair of the advisory committee, who will file a report with the department chair and the Office of Graduate Studies & Research (See Leave of Absence section of this Handbook).
+Any student who temporarily or permanently drops out of a graduate program must provide a written explanation to the chair